FAQ

 This directive sets out minimum standards for working conditions and remuneration.
 Companies must ensure that they comply with these regulations in order to avoid legal consequences.

-The aim of the Posting of Workers Directive is to ensure a level playing field and adequate protection for posted workers.
+The aim of the Posting of Workers Directive is to ensure fair competitive conditions and appropriate protection for posted workers.

 What documents and authorisations are required for hiring out employees from abroad?